githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

 I list as follows some common verbs and their variations in the context of batch-processing elements sequentially.

-* listize:
-  For turning a given sequence into a linear list

-* streamize:
-  For turning a given sequence into a linear stream

 * forall:
-  For processing a given sequence in its entirety or until the processing function returns false.
+  It is for processing a given sequence in its entirety or until the processing function returns false.

 * foreach:
-  For processing a given sequence in its entirety
+  It is for processing a given sequence in its entirety.

 * foldleft:
-  For processing a given sequence in its entirety and returning the accumulated result at the end
+  It is for processing a given sequence in its entirety and returning the accumulated result at the end

-* map_list:
-  For applying a give function to each element in a given sequence and returning a linear list consisting of the results of these applications in the order as they are produced.
+* map_list: It is for applying a give function to each element in a given sequence and returning a linear list consisting of the results of these applications in the order as they are produced.

-* map_rlist:
-  For applying a give function to each element in a given sequence and returning a linear list consisting of the results of these applications in the reverse order as they are produced.
+* map_rlist: It is for applying a give function to each element in a given sequence and returning a linear list consisting of the results of these applications in the reverse order as they are produced.

 * map_stream:
-  For lazily applying a give function to each element in a given sequence and returning a linear stream consisting of the results of these applications in the order as they are produced.
+  It is for lazily applying a give function to each element in a given sequence and returning a linear stream consisting of the results of these applications in the order as they are produced.